yusufarbc/DockerVuln/README.md

 # DockerVuln
 --------------------------------------
 DockerVuln is a whiptail project that facilitate to installation and management of vulnerable application docker containers.
+Whiptail is a TUI(Text User Interface) environment running in linux terminal.

 ## Getting Started
 --------------------------------------